tkem/cachetools/docs/index.rst

    This class discards the least recently used items first to make space when necessary.

+.. autoclass:: MRUCache(maxsize, getsizeof=None)
+   :members:

+   This class discards the most recently used items first to make space when necessary.

 .. autoclass:: RRCache(maxsize, choice=random.choice, getsizeof=None)
    :members: